 Using a mailing-list is close to the normal Linux development process and has been successfully used in developing mitigations for various hardware security issues in the past.

 The mailing-list operates in the same way as normal Linux development.
 Patches are posted, discussed and reviewed and if agreed on applied to a non-public git repository which is only accessible to the participating developers via a secure connection.
 The repository contains the main development branch against the mainline kernel and backport branches for stable kernel versions as necessary.

-The initial response team will identify further experts from the Linux kernel developer community as needed and inform the disclosing party about their participation.
-Bringing in experts can happen at any time of the development process and often needs to be handled in a timely manner.
+The initial response team will identify further experts from the Linux kernel developer community as needed.
+Bringing in experts can happen at any time of the development process and needs to be handled in a timely manner.